NINAD-17/Tailwindcss_from_YouTube/[02] Hitesh Choudhary - College Wallah Tutorial/readme.md

+# Tailwindcss

 - Tailwind changed all to write css.
 Now writing css code is faster, maintainable, and optimized also.
 - Tailwind is a utility framework.
 It means we write all css code using classes.
-- When we use bootstrap and others then they ships all css in production means unused css also.
+- **When we use bootstrap and others then they ships all css in production means unused css also**.
+But tailwind doesn't do it.
 - Tailwind follows mobile first approach.

 - We're making two folders